davidmoten/openapi-codegen/README.md

 ```json
 {}
 ```
-This is achieved using the special class `JsonNullable` from the Jackson library.
+This is achieved using the special class `JsonNullable` from [OpenAPITools](https://github.com/OpenAPITools/jackson-databind-nullable).
 When you want an entry like `"thing" : null` to be preserved in json then pass `JsonNullable.of(null)`.
 If you want the entry to be absent then pass `JsonNullable.undefined`.

 For situations where `nullable` is false (the default) then pass `java.util.Optional`.
 The API itself will make this obvious.